 • While the white is wet add two black dots on the white.
 The eyes are done!

-• Now let’s work on bigfoot’s beard.
+• Now let’s work on Bigfoot’s beard.
 Pipe the white outline consistency of royal icing in little lines.
 Layer it as much as you want until you get the look you’re going for.
 You can make thin lines or thick lines.
 Make him the way you want.

 Have You Ever Seen Bigfoot?

-I don’t know about you, but I can now say I saw bigfoot.
-Honestly, I did, I did see bigfoot…COOKIES!
+I don’t know about you, but I can now say I saw Bigfoot.
+Honestly, I did, I did see Bigfoot…COOKIES!
 Hahaha!

 I hope you like this set of cookies.
 I had a wonderful time making them.
 They really do make me laugh.
 What about you?
 What cookies make you laugh?
 We want to know so leave us a comment below.